OliLov/pypi-template/README.md

 Instructions for how to contribute to your project.
 Include guidelines for submitting issues and pull requests.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication - see the [LICENSE](LICENSE) file for details.

 ## Contact
 Your contact information or additional resources.